 - the applicant has complied with the requirements of this Section in requesting the review;

-- both the applicant and the Minister have had at least 14 days in which to examine all the documents in accordance with subsection (10);
+- both the applicant and the Registrar have had at least 14 days in which to examine all the documents in accordance with Section 18(2);

 - the review is one that should proceed according to this Section.